Aetiranos/easy-query/README.md

 ###Contributing

-Anyone who is interested in contributing and building this project up, feel free to do so!
+Anyone who is interested in contributing and building this project up, is encouraged to do so!
 The more, the merrier!

 If you find any bugs or issues with the source code, be sure to submit an issue or submit a pull request with a fix.